peteash10/2017-body-of-work/words/1 - Opening Statement markdown.md

 Ashton's work frequently uses his home of Birmingham, a large city in central England with a long history of immigration[^bhamhist].
 Ravaged by austerity[^austerity], struggling with regeneration[^regen] and with a population evenly split on Brexit[^brexit], Birmingham is a perfect storm of post-industrial, post-internet, post-truth turmoil and confusion onto which society is layering artificial intelligence systems.

-Ashton's work hopes to create a space for contemplation and discussion of these issues, encouraging a critical and skeptical analysis of positions from the utopian tech innovators to the reactionary neo-luddites through a deeper understanding of these hidden systems.
-In doing so he hopes we also understand ourselves and our trajectory as a civilisation.
+Through collaboration with those potentially disadvantaged by the algorithmic state alongside those advocating its expansion, Ashton's work creates a space for contemplation and critical discussion with the aim of understanding ourselves and our trajectory as a civilisation.

 [^AI]: Artificial Intelligence in this context is very complex algorithms which attempt to mimic processes of the brain.
 It does not necessarily imply "intelligence" in a [Turning Test](https://en.wikipedia.org/wiki/Turing_test) sense.
 Other terms include [Neural Networks](https://en.wikipedia.org/wiki/Artificial_neural_network) and [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning).
 See [Machine Learning for Artists by Gene Kogan](https://medium.com/@genekogan/machine-learning-for-artists-e93d20fdb097#.zets4x170).